The Best Way to Wear Pants with Prosthesis: A Step-by-Step Guide for Amputees

 Can you wear clothes over prosthetics?

-Yes, people who wear prosthetics can wear clothes but it is important for them to consider clothing options that accommodate fluctuations in residual limb size and wear and tear of the prosthetic joint.
+Yes, people who wear prosthetics can wear clothes but they need to consider clothing options that accommodate fluctuations in residual limb size and wear and tear of the prosthetic joint.

 Underneath a prosthetic leg, it's important to use liners to provide the necessary protection and comfort.
 Common types of liners include Thermoplastic Elastomer (TPE) and Gel Liners, which are soft and flexible enough for people with sensitive skin or those new to prosthetics.
 Prosthetic socks and liners serve to distribute pressure and manage friction between the residual limb and the prosthesis.